The following information will assist students in completing first-year application files:Self-Reported Academic Record

 - An official English proficiency examination score is required only for applicants whose secondary schooling has been outside the US in a country where English is not the principal language of instruction, regardless of the applicants' US residency status.

-- $65 application fee or a College Board Fee Waiver Form signed by the guidance counselor.
+- Rutgers accepts the College Board Fee Waiver Form signed by the guidance counselor.